chaseruskin/legoHDL/README.md

 > __Note__: Opening the template through legoHDL opens a built-in folder named template within legoHDL.
 If we have a template project structure living elsewhere, we can reference that instead when creating projects with: ```legohdl config "/users/chase/develop/hdl/template" -template```.
 This would be handy if a group has a dedicated repository for an initial template project.
 Setting this option to an empty string will refer back to the template folder found within legoHDL.

 Now that the template is fit for our preferences, let's use it.
+Close the template folder now once you are done with setting up the base files.
 It is time to make a new block!
 For this tutorial will make a half adder to be used in a later design.
 We will design this half adder to belong to our new library called "common".

 It is required to specify a library for every created block.